fshpsmgc/mvc-combobox-extension-cascading-combo-boxes-e2844/Readme.md

 Use the following technique to setup a cascade of ComboBox editors:

 Handle a selection change of the first combo box (the client-side [SelectedIndexChanged](https://docs.devexpress.com/AspNet/js-ASPxClientComboBox.SelectedIndexChanged) event).
-In the handler, send a callback for the second ComboBox (with the client-side [PerformCallback](https://docs.devexpress.com/AspNetMvc/js-MVCxClientComboBox.PerformCallback(data)) method) and pass the first combo box's value to the server.
-On the server, handle the `Action` method of the second ComboBox (specified in the [CallbackRouteValues](https://docs.devexpress.com/AspNetMvc/DevExpress.Web.Mvc.AutoCompleteBoxBaseSettings.CallbackRouteValues)) and use the passed value to get the items for the second combo box.
-Pass the items for the second combo box to the View.
+In the handler, send a callback for the second combo box (with the client-side [PerformCallback](https://docs.devexpress.com/AspNetMvc/js-MVCxClientComboBox.PerformCallback(data)) method) and pass the first combo box's value to the server.
+On the server, handle the `Action` method of the second ComboBox (specified in the [CallbackRouteValues](https://docs.devexpress.com/AspNetMvc/DevExpress.Web.Mvc.AutoCompleteBoxBaseSettings.CallbackRouteValues) property) and use the passed value to get the items for the second combo box.
+Pass the items for the second combo box to the view.

 ## Setup Combo Boxes and Their Items
 Setup the Country combo box ([CountryComboView.cshtml](/CS/MvcComboBoxes/Views/Home/CountryComboView.cshtml)) and the City combo box ([CityComboView.cshtml](CS/MvcComboBoxes/Views/Home/CityComboView.cshtml)) as partial views.
-Use the [BindList](https://docs.devexpress.com/AspNetMvc/DevExpress.Web.Mvc.ComboBoxExtension.BindList(System.Object)) method to bind the data, obtained from the controller, to the combo boxes.
-Note, that you should get the data for the first combo box in the Index action and pass it to the view.
+Use the [BindList](https://docs.devexpress.com/AspNetMvc/DevExpress.Web.Mvc.ComboBoxExtension.BindList(System.Object)) method to bind the data obtained from the controller to the combo boxes.
+Note that you should get the data for the first combo box in the Index action and pass it to the view.
 The second combo box obtains the data during the callback.

 ```c#
 // Index.cshtml